 Separate code into blocks

-It is easier to eat pizza by a piece, rather than all at once.
-The same is with the code blocks – split them into smaller chunks, instead of having a large bundle.
+It is easier to eat pizza piece by piece, rather than all at once.
+The same is with the code blocks - split them into smaller chunks, instead of having a large bundle.

 Remember about naming